Experienced Tax Attorneys

 As far as corporate tax rates, the plan would lower the rate from the current 35% down to 25% but some pass-through companies would only be able to claim a small percentage of their income at the new lower rate.

-To find out more about the tax reform proposals or how you can plan for its passage, you should contact Kevin Thorn, a Maryland tax lawyer today.
+To find out more about the tax reform proposals or how you can plan for its passage, you should contact US International Tax Advisors today.

 Back to the top